-Hoa also published videos online of protests around an industrial accident in 2016 that killed tons of fish and devastated fishing communities in Vietnam's central coastal region in his personal capacity as a citizen journalist, Mahajan told CPJ.
+Hoa also published videos online of protests against an industrial toxic spill in 2016 that killed tons of fish and devastated fishing communities in Vietnam’s central coastal region in his personal capacity as a citizen journalist, Mahajan told CPJ.

 Vietnamese authorities released a short video of Hoa confessing his guilt and requesting forgiveness, the report said.
 Police said Hoa had a contract with an unnamed foreign media outlet to produce 16 videos per month.

-Prosecutors said the blogger's reporting, including material on an industrial toxic spill that devastated wide areas of Vietnam's central coast in mid-2016, was aimed at "propagating against, distorting, and defaming the government."
-The Associated Press reported that the spill was among Vietnam's worst environmental disasters.
+Prosecutors said the blogger’s reporting, including on the toxic spill, was aimed at "propagating against, distorting, and defaming the government."
+The Associated Press reported that the spill was among Vietnam’s worst environmental disasters.

 Hoa has suffered grave abuse in detention.
 Authorities beat Hoa into making a forced confession used in court to convict environmental activist Le Dinh Luong, who was sentenced to 20 years in prison on August 16, 2018, on charges of attempting to overthrow the government, according to news reports and RFA’s Mahajan, who communicated with CPJ.